manthanank/notes-app/README.md

 6. **View Notes**: View all notes on the home page.
 7. **Edit notes**: Click on an notes to edit its details.
 8. **Delete notes**: Click the delete button to remove an notes.
+9. **Log Out**: Click the log out button to log out of your account.
+10. **Search notes**: Use the search bar to search for notes by title.

 ## License